Cindy Cunningham: 2008–2024

 In September 2018, Cindy refuses to let Mac move in when Alfie begs her to.
 However, Mac manipulates her into letting him move in.
 When Cindy returns from Spain, she is horrified to discover that Mac let prostitute Donna-Marie Quinn (Lucy-Jo Hudson) move in but Mac convinces her once again to let Donna-Marie stay.
 Cindy teams up with Marnie to get rid of Donna-Marie.
 Cindy trashes the emporium and plants Donna-Marie's purse at the scene.
 Alfie is furious when he finds out that Cindy robbed the emporium and makes her apologise to Donna-Marie.
 Mac starts replacing Cindy's bipolar medication with vitamins and makes her believe that Dirk is haunting her.
 Donna-Marie berates Cindy over this and Cindy punches her.
 Donna-Marie calls the police and Cindy is arrested.
 A concerned Alfie convinces Cindy to go to the hospital and while she there, Mac tricks her into signing over the house to him.

-Character creation and casting

-The character of Cindy was created in the early days of the show, and is one of the original members of the Cunningham family.

-Auditions were held for the part of Cindy, with actress Hayley Fairclough going on to secure the part in 1995.
-Fairclough was then replaced by Laura Crossley the following year as Cindy made more frequent appearances.
-Crossley then quit the show and the decision was made to recast the part again, and so actress Stephanie Waring stepped into the role with immediate effect and remained with the show until 2000.
-In 2002, Waring admitted she would like to return to the series and later reprised the role in with 2004 for a brief stint.
-In 2008, Bryan Kirkwood had asked Stephanie to reprise her role along with Sarah Jayne-Dunn for the exit of their on-screen brother Max Cunningham on an initial six-month contract.
-This was because at the time the series had lost many of its long term characters and he felt it was time to bring some characters from the past back.
-She remained with the series until 2010, when Waring took maternity leave, before returning on 9 March 2011.